What is Ayurveda? meaning of Aayu

 The 8 Sthanam of Sushruta Samhita are.

 - And Uttar Tantra

 Thanks for reading this article.
-If you have any suggestions and queries associated with this subject, let me know within the comment section since I’m here to enhance.
+If you have any suggestions or queries associated with this subject, let me know in the comment section since I’m here to enhance it.

 - 1Mishra L, Singh BB, Dagenais S. Ayurveda: a historical perspective and principles of the traditional healthcare system in India.
 Altern Ther Health Med.
 2001;7(2):36-42.